 As more private practices become full service, the need for medical assistants comfortable with venipuncture will grow.
 Vocational school medical assisting programs teach students everything they need to know to perform venipuncture, but it’s a skill that requires willingness and experience to perfect.
 It is also an essential skill to have on a résumé.

-Did learning about venipuncture interest you?
+Did learning about venipuncture and phlebotomy interest you?
 Ready for an exciting new career in the medical assisting field?

 The Medical Assistant program at Hunter Business School prepares competent, entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains required for professional practice.